liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/02-running-scripts-from-script-console.markdown

 # Running Scripts From the Script Console [](id=running-scripts-from-the-script-console)

-The script console provides a single view for executing Groovy scripts on @product@ and printing their output.
-The console has predefined variables that facilitate printing output and working with portlets and @product@ users.
+The script console provides a single view for executing Groovy scripts and printing their output.
+It has predefined variables that facilitate printing output and working with portlets and users.
 Here you'll learn these things:

 - [How to execute a script in the script console](#running-the-sample-script)